bokulich-lab/q2-fondue/tutorial/tutorial.md

 Therefore NCBI requires a **valid email address**, enabling them to get in touch in case of an issue with downloading too much data.

 > *Tip:* We recommend always adding the `--verbose` flag when running _q2-fondue_.
-Depending on the amount of data we are retrieving, the download might take some time and it's is easier to follow the process with the nice download progress bar, as well as to catch potential issues with internet connectivity.
+Depending on the amount of data we are retrieving, the download might take some time and it is easier to follow the process with the integrated download progress bar.
+Additionally, running with `--verbose` facilitates catching potential issues with internet connectivity.

 ```shell